andimashkulli/Pacienti.com/README.md

 Pacienti is a platform that provides a patient management system for medical specialists.
 It performs multiple functionalities including storing patients' appointments, presenting patients statistically to their medical experts, and printing the appointments in a template.

+This system including the frontend, backend and UI is programmed by me.

 This repository has no code due to code privacy and legal issues.